1. Understand the Purpose of a Demand Letter

 8. Keep It Concise

 How long should your demand letter be?
-There is no set standard for the length of a letter demanding payment, however, you should do your best to keep all your sections clear and straight to the point.
-If you do end up taking your case to court, you do not want anyone digging through multiple papers to get your story straight.
+There is no set standard for the length of a letter demanding payment, however, you should keep all sections clear and straight to the point.
+If your case ends up in court, you do not want anyone digging through multiple papers to get your story straight.

 9. Make Copies